A Structured Approach to Cracking Technical Interviews

 Ask clarifying questions and adapt your plan when the interviewer provides more context or redirects you.

-Step-by-Step Problem-Solving Framework
+Step by Step Problem-Solving Framework

 1. Read the Question Carefully